guiyingbin/ComputerVision/README.md

 # Model_Learning
-This part is mainly to reproduce various models, in order to better understand various models
+This part is mainly to reproduce various models, in order to better understand them